Introduction

 • negative biases such as dwelling on past perceived failings, discounting any positives or magnifying the social abilities of others

-Negative thoughts and beliefs are typically part of the process that keeps social anxiety going – see social anxiety maintenance cycle.
+These negative thoughts and beliefs are typically part of the process that keeps social anxiety going – see social anxiety maintenance cycle.

-Common socially anxious thoughts may include:
+Common socially anxious NATs may include:

 Mind-reading – assuming you know what others are thinking about you: ‘they must think I’m so anxious/quiet/foolish/boring’